Bad Things about Living in Portugal: It's not all Sunshine and Wine

 The ‘Cold' Winters

-OK, so it isn’t Canada cold.
+OK, living in Portugal isn't Canada cold.
 Or even UK cold.
 But night-time temperatures can sometimes drop close to, or below 0ºC (32ºF) in many parts of the country, snow is not uncommon in central and northern parts of Portugal, and there is even a ski resort at Serra da Estrela!

 None of this would cause a problem ordinarily, if it wasn't for the housing… (read on)